Heralds of the Gospel

-The Heralds of the Gospel (Arautos do Evangelho; Evangelii Praecones, abbreviated to EP) is a Roman Catholic International Association of Pontifical Right which claims direct legacy of the Brazilian Tradition, Family and Property (TFP), and follows the beliefs of Plinio Corrêa de Oliveira.
-Founded by Msgr.
-João Scognamiglio Clá Dias, the organization is active in 78 countries.
+The Heralds of the Gospel (Arautos do Evangelho; Evangelii Praecones, abbreviated to E.P.) is a Catholic International Association of Pontifical Right founded by Monsignor João Scognamiglio Clá Dias.
+It is active in 78 countries.

 History

-The Heralds of the Gospel were founded out of the Tradition, Family, Property (TFP) movement by Msgr.
-João Scognamiglio Clá Dias, EP, who was close to TFP leader Plinio Corrêa de Oliveira, a monarchist political leader who held his ultimate goal to be the creation of an Religious Order of Chivalry.
-Oliveira began organizing said order in the 1960s, under the name “Hermits of San Bento”.
-Oliveria believed this religious order would be a commando force in an impending worldwide Catholic uprising.
-Following Oliveria’s death, Cla Dias emerged as the new Superior and renamed the Hermits of San Bento to the Heralds of the Gospel on 21 September 1999.
 The Heralds were recognized as an International Association of Pontifical Right by Pope John Paul II on 22 February 2001.

 Consisting mainly of young people, Heralds of the Gospel is established in 78 countries.
 Its members practice celibacy and are dedicated to an apostolic life, living in separate houses designated for young men and young women.
 Their life of recollection, study and prayer alternates with evangelizing activities in dioceses and parishes, with special emphasis placed on the formation of youth.
 They also have a cooperator branch (formerly called companions in English) for those who cannot dedicate their lives entirely to apostolic works due to their own vocation, whether they are married, single or clerics.